How to Draw Lewis Dot Structure

 Lewis dot structure of sulfur dioxide

-Now let us calculate the formal charge on each atom in the lewis dot structure of SO2 molecule
+Now let us calculate the formal charge on each atom in the Lewis dot structure of SO2 molecule

 SO2 Lewis dot structure